phpdocker/phpdocker/README.md

 ## Usage

 * Docker image is available at [Docker Hub](https://hub.docker.com/r/phpdocker/phpdocker/).
-* The primary goal of this Docker image is custom image for CI, but you can obviously use it like you want.
+* The primary goal of this Docker image is custom image for CI, but you can use it like you want.

 ## Example